kuka-isir/rtt_lwr/docs/source/tutos/update-rtt-lwr.rst

 To update all the packages we're going to use the ``vcs-tools`` utility (https://github.com/dirk-thomas/vcstool).

-It should be already installed during the :doc:`installation </install/install>` procedure, otherwise ``sudo apt-get install python-vcs-tool``.
+It should be already installed during the :doc:`installation </install/install>` procedure, otherwise ``sudo apt-get install python-vcstool``.

 .. code-block:: bash